nextgis/docs_ngweb/source/layers.rst

    :align: center
    :width: 16cm

-   Create resource dialog for lookup table.
+   Create resource dialog for lookup table

-In create resource dialog enter display name.
+In the opened dialog enter a display name.

-Field "Keyname" is optional.
+"Keyname" field is optional.

 You can also add resource description and metadata on the corresponding tabs.